jschwefel/jschwefel/README.md

 bench everything else sits at.

 ### [TestingAutoPilot](https://github.com/TestingAutoPilot)
-**Declarative GUI testing that runs the same plan on every platform.**
+**Declarative GUI testing and demo creator that runs the same plan on every platform.**

 AutoPilot describes a UI test as data — a JSON plan — instead of code, then runs that same plan against a native macOS app, an iPhone, an